IntradataGit/CatalogClient/README.md

 ]
 ```

-Each entity in the collection has the following attributes:
+Each item in the collection describes a supported entity type and has the following attributes:
 * `Id` - entity's unique identifier
 * `Title` - entity's user friendly name
-* `Elements` - element identifers that the entity consists of (required elements are marked with `Mandatory` flag)
+* `Elements` - element identifers that the entity consists of (required elements are marked by `Mandatory` flag)
-* `Identifiers` - here we list entity identifiers.
-Each identifier represents an element or collection of elemetns that uniquely identifiers
+* `Identifiers` - collection of entity identifiers (more on this below)
-every 'row' in entity (similar to primary key in conventional databases)

-Some important remarks here.
-Entities are not bound to document classes.
-That implies that an entity can contain elements that
-are not present in any of the known document classes.
-However, to be able to match entities and documents it is important that
-the elements names in an entity identifier are also known in document classes.
-Next, each document class can be 'linked' to one
-or several entities.
-In the definition of a document class one can see `Entities` property:
+Each identifier is a collection of elements that uniquely characterize an entity.
+Imagine we have a situation where those elements are also present in the
+document's metadta.
+This implies that each document can be 'linked' to an entity.
+So an entity identifier is a way to build a connection between
+documents and entities.
+Please be aware that one document can be linked to more than one entity.
+Also please note that document class definition
+also contains `Entities`property:

 ```csharp
 [